Training Matters: Unlocking Potentials of Deeper Graph Convolutional Neural Networks: Experiments

 \subsection{Finetuned Performance Boost}

 In this second set of experiments, we fine tune each method (including the baseline) and compare their best reported performance.
 This shows how much potential could be unlocked by better training procedures.
 The fine-tuning is conducted with Bayesian optimization \cite{shahriari2016bayesian} to the same extent\footnote{All methods are fixed $10$-layer deep.
 Methods share the same search range for the base hyperparameters (learning rate in $[10^{-6}, 10^{-1}]$, weight decay in $[10^{-5}, 10^{-1}]$, width in $\{100, 200, \dots, 5000\}$, dropout in $(0, 1)$).
 The hyperparameters unique to the patched methods are also fixed for each patched method (resolution in $[-1, 5]$, weight constant in $[0.1, 5]$, weight normalization coefficient in $[1, 15]$, energy normalization coefficient in $[25, 2500]$).
 The search stops if the performance is not improved for $64$ candidates.}.
 Each result reported in Table \ref{tab:finetune} is averaged from $20$ independent runs together with the standard deviation\footnote{GCN is reproduced and performed fine-tuning upon.}.
-The hyperparameters used for the methods are reported in the Appendix.

 From the results in the table, we observe that the patched methods obtain statistically significant performance boost.
 Therefore, together with the observations from the previous set of experiments, we conclude that the proposed methods could indeed alleviate the performance limit problem by lowering the training difficulty.